qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

     - “symmetric_l” pads 0s symmetrically before and after the baked samples, putting one more 0 before it in case the baked waveform's length is odd

     - “symmetric_r' pads 0s symmetrically before and after the baked samples , putting one more 0 after it in case the baked waveform's length is odd
+- update_config: boolean indicating if the baked waveform shall be inserted in the input configuration (default value set to True)
+- override: boolean indicating if the baked waveform shall bear the flag "is_overridable" in the config (see example below with add_compiled, default value set to False)

-Declaration is done before the QUA program as follows:
+The simplest declaration is done before the QUA program as follows:

 ```
 with baking(config, padding_method = "symmetric_r") as b: